mllam/neural-lam/README.md

 To enable flexibility in what input-data sources can be used with neural-lam, the input-data representation is split into two parts:

-1. a "datastore" (represented by instances of [neural_lam.datastore.BaseDataStore](neural_lam/datastore/base.py)) which takes care of loading a given category (state, forcing or static) and split (train/val/test) of data from disk and returning it as a `xarray.DataArray`.
+1. A "datastore" (represented by instances of [neural_lam.datastore.BaseDataStore](neural_lam/datastore/base.py)) which takes care of loading a given category (state, forcing or static) and split (train/val/test) of data from disk and returning it as a `xarray.DataArray`.